survex: an R package for explaining machine learning survival models: Implementation and functionalities

 \section{Implementation and functionalities}

+The following section presents a brief overview of the functionalities of \textbf{survex}.
+More details about the explanation methods and implementation can be found in the accompanying \textbf{Supplementary Information} and package documentation.

 The design of \textbf{survex} draws inspiration from the \textbf{DALEX} R package \citep{dalex}, serving as an extension tailored to explain survival models.
 This is exemplified in a methodically structured interface, aligned with the structure proposed by \citet{iema}.
-The package facilitates the interpretation of survival models through its diverse explanations and functionalities, categorized into local and global contexts, as depicted in Figure~\ref{fig:survex}. \textbf{survex} is engineered as a model-agnostic framework adaptable to any model that returns predictions in the form of a survival function or cumulative hazards function.
+The package facilitates the interpretation of survival models through its diverse functionalities, categorized into local and global contexts, as depicted in Figure~\ref{fig:survex}. \textbf{survex} is engineered as a model-agnostic framework adaptable to any model that returns predictions in the form of a survival function or cumulative hazards function.

-The model-agnostic approach is implemented by the central component of the \textbf{survex} package -- the \texttt{explainer} object.
+The model-agnostic approach is implemented by the central component of the package -- the \texttt{explainer} object.
 Serving as a wrapper for survival models, it unifies their prediction interfaces and stores essential background data necessary for obtaining predictions and explanations.
-For models from widely-used packages like \textbf{survival}, \textbf{flexsurv}, \textbf{rms}, \textbf{ranger}, \textbf{randomForestSRC}, and those offered in \textbf{mlr3proba} and \textbf{censored} (over 30 different models in total), the \texttt{explainer} can be created automatically, by providing the model object to the \texttt{explain()} function.
-However, any model not adapted automatically by \textbf{survex} can be explained by explicitly specifying the way of predicting the survival function.
-For the wrapped model, the unified prediction interface can be utilized by the \texttt{predict()} function, capable of generating predictions in any chosen format (survival function, cumulative hazard function, or relative risk).
+For models from widely-used packages, the \texttt{explainer} can be created automatically, by providing the model object to the \texttt{explain()} function.
+However, any model not adapted automatically by \textbf{survex} can be explained by specifying the way of predicting the survival function.
+For the wrapped model, the unified prediction interface can be used by the \texttt{predict()} function, capable of generating predictions in the~form of survival function, cumulative hazard function, or relative risk.